peterruler/mongo-arm/README.md

 - `docker inspect mongo-arm-mongo-container-1 `
 - `Gateway IP is on my machine: 172.19.0.2 replace with your environments IP` mainly in the .env files' MONGODB_URI

+# Change MONGODB_URI delete container web-1, build & rerun
-# Content of nodejs' .env file
+Content of nodejs' .env file

 - Need an .env rile in your projects root directory:
 - IMPORTANT in .env file content, replace `172.19.0.2` with containers local gateway ip: